Gravitational cat states as a resource for quantum information processing: Dynamics of gravcat state

-Then, let us assume a common classical channel, i.e., exposing the two-qubit system to a single classical channel which is done by setting $\delta_i(t)=\delta_j(t)=\delta$.
+Then, we assume a common classical channel, i.e., exposing the two-qubit system to a single classical channel which is done by setting $\delta_i(t)=\delta_j(t)=\delta$.
 Next, for obtaining the time-evolved state of the initial thermal density matrix $\rho_T\equiv\rho(0, T)$ \eqref{eq:rho-mat}, we employ the expression

 Finally, the explicit form of the thermal-time-evolved density matrix can be written as